dominikh/go-tools/staticcheck/README.md

 which is accepted by lots of different editors.

 ## Purpose

-Staticcheck checks the input to functions like `regexp.Compile` and time.Parse and makes sure that they conform to the API contract.
-It does so by finding function calls with constant inputs and then evaluating these inputs in the same way the code would at runtime.

-For example, for `regexp.Compile("foo(")`, staticcheck will find the call to `regexp.Compile` and check if `foo(` is a valid regexp.

-Furthermore, it checks that functions and constructs are used in the correct way.
-It checks, for example, that sync.WaitGroup.Add is called outside of a goroutine, to avoid race conditions.

 The main purpose of staticcheck is editor integration, or workflow integration in general.
 For example, by running staticcheck when